-LIFE Foundation Awards $105,000 in Scholarships to 59 Students Struggling to Pay for College Due to the Death of a Parent.
+LIFE Foundation Awards Scholarships to Students Struggling to Pay for College Due to the Death of a Parent.

 Esther Kim was 16 when her father died of stomach cancer without any life insurance, leaving her family in great financial hardship.
 Since then, Esther has worked almost nonstop along with her mom to keep the family afloat financially.
 A straight "A" student, she hasn't allowed these difficult times to put a damper on her dreams.
 In January, Esther will begin attending Oglethorpe University on the money she has saved and with the help of student loans and scholarships - such as the $10,000 scholarship she received from the nonprofit LIFE Foundation as the 2010 LIFE Lessons Scholarship Program grand prize winner.

 "When parents die prematurely without adequate life insurance, the people who depend on them most - their children - often face difficult financial realities that can force their dreams of a higher education and a better life to be put on hold," said Marvin H. Feldman, CLU, ChFC, president and CEO of the LIFE Foundation.
 "We are proud to be able to help deserving young people like Esther and our other scholarship recipients to reach their college goals, and we hope their stories will remind all parents to protect the financial well-being of their loved ones through proper financial planning."